MarcialRosales/concourse-workshop/realPipeline.md

 ## <a name="lab5"> Lab 5 - Externalize credentials

-Probably most of you have already realized that we are committing the pipeline.yml into Git with credentials in clear, like the username and password of Nexus.
+Probably most of you have already realized that we are committing the pipeline.yml into Git with credentials in clear, like Nexus's username and password.
 We are going to externalize sensitive credentials into a secrets.yml file and non-sensitive data into a credentials.yml.
+[Best practice #2](#bp)

 1. Put non-sensitive credentials into `credentials.yml`.
 We are going to store it in the root of the repo.